mironside/mironside.github.io-nope/_posts/2015-09-23-c-api-internal-access-protection.md

 uint64_t Time_GetTickFrequency();
 {% endhighlight %}

-In the source file I group api data in a static anonymous struct instance named with the same prefix.
+In the source file I group api data in a static struct instance named with the same prefix.

 {% highlight c %}
-static struct {
+static struct Time_ {
 	LARGE_INTEGER timeStart;
 	LARGE_INTEGER timeFrequency;
 } Time_;
 {% endhighlight %}

+The struct type is declared with the same name as the instance so statics and type declarations can be accessed through the same Time\_:: namespace.
+In fact, any use of the Time api starts with the same prefix:

+ * Time\_::type
+ * Time\_.member
+ * Time_Function()

-Including the underscore in the struct name makes it trivial to rename the entire api by find and replacing the underscored prefix 'Time\_'.
-It's also nice for debugging and differentiates the api struct from any user facing type that might be returned by the api.
-The File_ api might want to return a File pointer for example.
+This allows trivial api renaming with a simple find and replace of "Time\_".
+The underscored name also avoids conflicting with any user facing typename that might be returned by the api.
+A File\_ api might want to return a File pointer for example.

-Api functions use the struct explicitly.
+Inside the api functions the struct is always used explicitly.

 {% highlight c %}
 static void Time_Initialize()